Demonstration of quantum projective simulation on a single-photon-based quantum computer: Training procedure

-\emph{Training procedure. } We now focus on how the predefined architecture can be trained to solve the task of interest.
+We now focus on how the predefined architecture can be trained to solve the task of interest.
 As mentioned before, the optimal set of parameters of the quantum ECM can be found using a variational approach.
 We train the agent by sequentially interacting with the environment at each stage of the learning scenario.
 After each interaction, or a predetermined set of interactions, the parameters are updated following the descending direction of the loss function gradient.
+Updating the parameters after each interaction is faster, but also less accurate; in stage 2 of the task, a better convergence is observed by updating the parameters after a set of 10 interactions.
 The training lasts for a given number of episodes, where one episode corresponds to one parameter update.

 In stage 1, we train four independent sets of parameters (the tunable elements of the circuit underlined in yellow in Fig. \ref{fig:qps} (b)), one for every percept.
 An action sampling for each of them involves detecting the output mode of a single photon after it is input into the linear optical circuits of the ECM.
 Then, the agent is rewarded with $+(-) \,0.1$ if the chosen action does (not) correspond to one of the observable values of the current percept.
 The loss function to be optimized at this stage is the sum of three components: